Steps to Launch Products

 Step 3: Add the Product to the Sales Catalog

 Add the product to the Sales Catalog.
-In this step, you associate the product under a specific product group in the Sales Catalog.
+In this step, you associate the product with a specific product group in the Sales Catalog.
 After you add the product to the catalog, you make the product discoverable in the Sales Catalog, but only after it's launched.

 The screenshot is a sample image for the page where you can add products to the Sales Catalog.